How to Sell Your Company for Maximum Value

 - Illness, death, or divorce – Life is unpredictable, and the illness or death of a key company player or their family can cause business owners to sell.
 Business owners may need to become caretakers of a sick loved one, which leaves little time for running a business.
 Similarly, divorce is a common catalyst for selling – if married partners own the business jointly, a sale may be necessary to divide assets fairly.
 Family and health issues can sometimes trump business dealings, so companies faced with choosing might find selling to be the best option.

 - Competition is too prevalent – Technology has brought a whole new wave of entrepreneurs.
-The internet, along with an explosion in private business funding, has led to increased competition in many industries.
+The internet and an explosion in private business funding have led to increased competition in many industries.
 Business operations that have been running for decades must innovate to stay relevant.
 When owners are unable to adapt to a rapidly evolving market and begin to see competition overtake them, the choices are to reinvest time and resources to compete better or to sell.
 This is a monumental decision for a business founder, but timing is critical.
 Selling when the company is doing well will yield a higher sales price than waiting for a “down-turn.”
 The importance of facing these realities in a timely manner cannot be overstated.

 WEIGH THE PROS AND CONS OF SELLING YOUR BUSINESS